linkedin/DuaLip/docs/demo/matching.rst

       } ]
     }

 Here id is a unique identifier of the block, i.e. user id for this problem.
-Each id correspond to an array of tuple, which is in the format of (rowId, c(rowId), a(rowId)). rowId correspond to movieId in this problem.
+Each id corresponds to an array of tuples, which is in the format of (rowId, c(rowId), a(rowId)). rowId correspond to movieId in this problem.

 ACBlock in json format: